Ranjan Gogoi: Gauhati High Court

+Punjab and Haryana High Court

-Gogoi became acting Chief Justice of Punjab and Haryana High Court on 3 January 2011, after the retirement of Mukul Mudgal.
-He was sworn in as Chief Justice on 12 February 2011 by Governor Jagannath Pahadia at Raj Bhavan, Haryana.
+Gogoi became the acting Chief Justice of the Punjab and Haryana High Court on 3 January 2011, after the retirement of Mukul Mudgal.
+He was sworn in as the Chief Justice on 12 February 2011 by Governor Jagannath Pahadia at Raj Bhavan, Haryana.
 Several dignitaries were present at the ceremony, including Bhupinder Singh Hooda, Shivraj Patil and Parkash Singh Badal.

-During his tenure on the Punjab and Haryana High Court, he made several judgements.
+During his tenure at the Punjab and Haryana High Court, he made several judgements.
 In November 2010, a division bench of Gogoi and then Chief Justice Mukul Mudgal questioned the CBI on the promotion of SPS Rathore, despite the pending Ruchika Girhotra case against him.
-In 2011, Gogoi was on a division bench that was supposed to hear a PIL into the case, but the case was later referred to another bench.
-On 27 January 2011, while acting chief justice, Gogoi was part of a division bench that ordered all private schools to keep 15% of their places vacant for the economically weaker sections in society, until the 24 February 2011 (when the case was heard again).
+In 2011, Gogoi was on a division bench which was to hear a PIL into the case, but the case was later referred to another bench.
+On 27 January 2011, while acting chief justice, Gogoi was part of a division bench that ordered all private schools to keep 15% of their places vacant for the economically weaker sections in society, until 24 February 2011 (when the case was heard again).
 On 14 March 2011, Gogoi was part of a division bench that directed that the Camelot project was in the catchment area of the Sukhna Lake.
 On 22 April 2011, Gogoi was part of a bench that ordered that women are allowed to claim maternity leave benefits for the birth of their third child, while allowing a petition from a multipurpose health worker in Haryana.
 On 22 March 2012, Gogoi was on a division bench that ordered that the schedule of the user fees of the Pinjore-Parwanoo bypass be published in an official gazette and notified in the newspapers.
-On the 5 April, the bench ordered authorities to open the bypass by the 6 April, which put an end to the delay of the opening.
+On the 5 April, the bench ordered authorities to open the bypass by 6 April, which put an end to the delay in its opening.

-Supreme court career (2012-2019)
+Supreme court career (2012–2019)

 Judge of the Supreme Court

 On 23 April 2012, he was elevated as a judge of the Supreme Court.
 He was sworn in as a justice of the Supreme Court of India by Chief Justice S. H. Kapadia.
 Many dignitaries were present, as well as Gogoi's mother, Shanti Priya Gogoi, and elder brother Anjan.

 In October 2014, Gogoi praised Prime Minister Narendra Modi on the Swachh Bharat Abhiyan campaign.
 He spoke on the matter while addressing an event for the fourth foundation day of the National Green Tribunal.

 In October 2017, the Supreme court Collegium which consisted of Gogoi, with Chief Justice Dipak Misra, judges Jasti Chelameswar, Madan Lokur and Kurian Joseph, decided to make all of its decisions involving judicial appointments public.
 The collegium decided that the decisions were to be uploaded on the supreme court website in order to have transparency.

 In his 6-year tenure as a judge on the Supreme Court, Gogoi delivered more than 603 judgements.
-At least 25 judgements were constitution bench judgements which consisted of 5 or more judges.
+At least 25 judgements were constitution bench judgements which were heard by 5 or more judges.